NVIDIA/NVFlare/docs/programming_guide/controllers/model_controller.rst

             return model

 Note: for non-primitive data types such as ``torch.nn.Module`` (used for the initial PyTorch model), we must configure a corresponding FOBS decomposer for serialization and deserialization.
-Read more at :github_nvflare_link:`Flare Object Serializer (FOBS) <nvflare/fuel/utils/fobs/README.rst>`.
+Read more at :ref:`serialization`.

 .. code-block:: python